davanstrien/blog/_posts/2023-02-22-autotrain.md

 ---
 layout: post
-description: Using Hugging Face AutoTrain to train an image classifer without writing any code.
+description: "How can we train useful machine learning models without writing code?"
 categories: [huggingface, autotrain]
-title: "Using AutoTrain to detect illustrated ads"
+title: "Using Hugging Face AutoTrain to train an image classifer without writing any code."
 ---

 ## Introduction